joshuadavidnelson/disable-blog/README.md

 ## Description
 A plugin to disable the blog functionality of WordPress (by hiding, removing, and redirecting).
 Useful when you want a WordPress site to remain static and hide blog-related elements from admin users.

-*Note that this is a beta version, some aspects may still be in need of debugging and refining*
+*This is a beta version, some aspects may still be in need of refining*

 Does the following:
 - Removes 'Posts' Admin Menu